-- Online survey targeting a wide range of restoration stakeholders and actors in Kenya: government agencies, NGOS to CBOs and youth groups.
-The online survey was launched mid-April 2021 and kept open for six weeks. - (ii) Qualitative data from a webinar on Forest and Landscape Restoration Monitoring with stakeholders in 2021. - (iii) Desk review of restoration work in Kenya.
+- Online survey targeting a wide range of restoration stakeholders and actors in Kenya including government agencies, NGOs, CBOs, and youth groups.
+The online survey was launched in mid-April 2021 and kept open for six weeks. - (ii) Qualitative data from a webinar on Forest and Landscape Restoration Monitoring with stakeholders in 2021.

+(iii) Desktop review of restoration work in Kenya.